James Dean, Fairmount, Indiana: Star Trekking

 Road Trips to Hollywood Across America

 I asked David Loehr, curator of the popular James Dean Gallery in Fairmount, Indiana - where Dean grew up - what seemed to be the consensus of feeling among the town's residents about Taylor's revelation.
 "It just seems to happen a lot," he said, "when somebody's gone, they say things about them and they're not here to defend themselves...There wasn't any huge emotion about it."
-Now that is a laid back community.
+Well, that was 2011.

-And it is a community that James Dean apparently embraced as is reflected in a recollection from actress Carroll Baker, another Giant co-star and a fellow student with Dean at the Actors Studio.
+A more comforting recollection of James Dean comes from actress Carroll Baker, another Giant co-star and a fellow student with Dean at the Actors Studio.
 In her autobiography Baby Doll, Baker described a motorcycle ride she once took with her arms tightened around Dean's waist as they flew through the just-awakening, drowsy lots of Warner Brothers studios early one morning in 1955:

 "The bike slowed...We were entering the back lot and approaching the replica of a small American town...When I released Jimmy, he swung off the bike and sauntered up the empty street to a white frame house...It even had a picket fence...